BolinLi-s/Deeplearning-repository/dataset/README.md

-# some datasets that have benn used
+# some datasets that have been used